Order-Preserving outer automorphisms of free and surface groups: Preliminaries

 \begin{defi} A field $\mathbb{K}$ is said to be \textbf{real} if $-1$ is not a sum of squares in $\mathbb{K}$.
-A field $\mathbb{K}$ is said to be \textbf{real closed} if any algebraic extension of $\mathbb{K}$ which is real must be equal to $\mathbb{K}$.
-The following proposition gives a criterion for a field to be real closed. \end{defi}
+A field $\mathbb{K}$ is said to be \textbf{real closed} if any algebraic extension of $\mathbb{K}$ which is real must be equal to $\mathbb{K}$. \end{defi}